emacs-mirror/emacs/mps/manual/source/reference/index.rst

     The type of a :term:`message`.

-    Messages are :term:`manually <manual>` managed.
+    Messages are :term:`manually <manual memory management>` managed.
     They are created at the instigation of the MPS (but see :c:func:`mps_message_type_enable`), and are deleted by the
     :term:`client program`.